grand-prix-stats/generated-website/f1/circuits/sochi/grid-position-wins.md

 ---
-title: Rank of Grid Position by Number of Wins at Sochi International Street Circuit
+title: Rank of Grid Position by Number of Wins at Sochi Autodrom
 layout: page
 collectionName: circuits
 collectionId: sochi